Webmd B Case Study Solution and Analysis

 5 C's of Marketing

 Collaborations consists of distributors, suppliers and alliances of NASCAR.
-NASCAR used to earn money check of around $15 million annually from Turner Sports.
-NASCAR had to get approval from Turner Sport if it want to produce its Facebook page, twitter account or even mobile application.
+NASCAR used to get pay check of around $15 million annually from Turner Sports.
+NASCAR had to get approval from Turner Sport if it want to create its Facebook page, twitter account or even mobile application.

-1. Developing and Maintaining Facebook Page.
+1. Maintaining and developing Facebook Page.

 4. Presenting multiculturalism at events.

-5. Improving Customer Experience at Tracks.
+5. Improving Client Experience at Tracks.